-Pose with purpose
+Pose with Purpose

 I believe boudoir can give every woman in the world a chance to celebrate her unique femininity, shamelessly.
 It all starts with a great pose.
 Your job as her photographer is to make her look as good as, or better than, she does in real life.
 The poses you create are meant to flatter her body and show off her features.
 Posing is the quickest way to improve your photos and client satisfaction.
 I’m not telling you that white balance isn’t important, or that the right tools aren’t important, however, if you just fix one thing in your posing and everything else stays equal, your clients will be that much happier.
-The client, after all, wants to look hot.

-Focus on proportion
+Focus on Proportion

 I don’t believe in body types.
 So what do I look for when I pose a woman?
 Proportion is key.
 Every single woman I work with is completely different, so I look for proportion within that woman and what looks best on her.
 I treat every client individually based on how her body works.
 Then, I decide how I can use the best poses to keep her body in proportion.

-Implement the eight points of posing
+Implement the 8 Points of Posing

 I developed the eight points of posing from the armature dolls I used in my art classes growing up.
 These are the major joints in the body that move, and we can manipulate the body to create our desired pose.
 During my shoots, I pose the eight points.
 If each of them looks good, I take the photo.
 I look at the back of my camera to make sure everything looks good, and if it doesn’t, I make adjustments.
 This takes muscle memory.
 The more you do it, the better you will get.
 Scan for the eight points every time you pose, even if you are only capturing a certain part of the body in the photo.
 Before I press the shutter, every single time, I check a woman’s head, shoulders, arms, wrists, waist, hips, knees and ankles.

-Pose the chin and shoulders properly
+Pose the Chin Out and Down

 Chins and shoulders are more important than you think.
 I know when I first tell a woman to look at the camera, many push their chin up to avoid a double chin.
 When you tell her to push her chin out and down, it gets rid of her double chin, strengthens her jaw line and makes her eyes appear larger.
 While she is lying down, have her raise her chin so you can avoid distortions and forehead wrinkles.
 (After posing her chin, open up her shoulders to avoid broad shoulders if she has them.)